SonG99-github/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-This is the coursera applied data science capstone
+This is the coursera Applied Data Science Capstone